ZioGuillo/encrypt_rds_pipeline/README.md

 ### Step 2: Create RDS Instance from Encrypted Snapshot and Cleanup

 After the encrypted snapshot is created, run the `create_instance_and_cleanup.py` script to create a new RDS instance from the encrypted snapshot and clean up the old resources.
+This step reinforces the commitment to data security and regulatory compliance.

 ```bash
 python create_instance_and_cleanup.py